Skip to content

 Resolution

-To recover access to your new instance, reset the administrator password.
-However, you might notice the same error when you launch additional instances from your custom AMI.
+If you launch additional instances from the same AMI, then you might receive the same error.
 To avoid the error, configure EC2Launch or EC2Config to automatically generate the password during initialization at the next boot.

 Use the console to configure EC2Launch or EC2Config